bkuri/vpype-vfab/docs/usage_guide.md

-# vpype-plotty Usage Guide
+# vpype-vfab Usage Guide

-This guide provides detailed tutorials and examples for using vpype-plotty effectively in your creative workflow.
+This guide provides detailed tutorials and examples for using vpype-vfab effectively in your creative workflow.

 ## Table of Contents